Excerpt from Book Two of the Americans Series, The Scout of Wounded Knee

 My brother and I joined the Confederacy in 1861; not because of politics or slavery, but for the twenty-five dollars each we were given to sign on.
 My father was sorry to lose the labor—he didn’t believe in keeping slaves—but he was grateful for the fifty dollars.
 Truth is, we would have joined the Union just as readily if we would have been offered a cash bounty from the boys in blue first.
 We just wanted to help our mother and father.

 Clyde and I were issued our ill-fitting grays along with a couple of worn-out looking Springfield rifles and sent marching south.
-Two weeks later we were standing at the bottom of a hill with only three balls apiece for the old muzzle-loaders, waiting for the order to charge the Union line on the south slope of the hill.
+Two weeks later we were standing at the bottom of a hill with only three balls apiece for the old muzzleloaders, waiting for the order to charge the Union line on the south slope of the hill.
 Clyde made less than a dozen steps before he went down.
+It turned out there were union sharpshooters lying in the grass at the top of the hill.
 The ball took him in the knee.
-It shattered his knee cap along with some of his femur and tibia.
+It shattered his kneecap along with some of his femur and tibia.
 The army sawbones attempted to take off his leg halfway between his hip and his knee that same night.
 Clyde died screaming while I stood listening less than ten feet away.
 He was three days from being nineteen-years-old.
 Six weeks later my mother and father were dead too.
 They were dragged from the house in their bedclothes in the middle of the night by Unionist Jayhawkers and shot dead in the dooryard where Clyde and I used to play jacks.
 The house and barn were burned to the ground.
 It was cold comfort they didn’t have to grieve Clyde for long.

 As for me, I spent the next four years fighting and never took a scratch.